-- Optional Tips to Consider - If you still find yourself with a lot of blank space on your resume, don't worry.
+If you still find yourself with a lot of blank space on your resume, don't worry.
 There are lots of ways to flesh it out.
-Some optional but nice things that you can put on your LPN license include any honors or awards that you have received through the years; any languages that you speak in addition to English; any volunteer experiences that you have completed; any professional memberships that you currently hold; and any specialty certifications that you have earned.
+Some optional but nice things that you can put on your resume include any honors or awards that you have received through the years; any languages that you speak in addition to English; any volunteer experiences that you have completed; any professional memberships that you currently hold; and any specialty certifications that you have earned.
 Include a brief description of each item and dates, if relevant.
 Avoid cramming in too much information, as it can make your resume too difficult to digest and more likely to be passed over.

 Now that you have completed your LPN training, passed the NCLEX-PN, and obtained your LPN license, you have one last hurdle to overcome before applying for jobs: creating a great LPN resume.
 Put plenty of time and effort into yours to give yourself the best odds of success.